-In the alternative (as to the non-malignancy claims initially asserted in Mr. Long's asbestos action), Defendants contend that Plaintiffs have no right to pursue the non-malignancy claims because the claims no longer belong to Plaintiffs and instead belong to the bankruptcy trustee.
-Specifically, Defendants argue that, even though Mr. Long did not report these asbestos claims as assets in the bankruptcy filing, as required by 11 U.S.C. § 541(a)(1), those claims automatically became part of the bankruptcy estate when the bankruptcy petition was filed.
+In the alternative (as to the non-malignancy claims initially asserted in Plaintiff's asbestos action), Defendants contend that Plaintiff has no right to pursue the non-malignancy claims because the claims no longer belong to him and instead belong to the bankruptcy trustee.
+Specifically, Defendants argue that, even though Plaintiff did not report these asbestos claims as assets in the bankruptcy filing, as required by 11 U.S.C. § 541(a)(1), those claims automatically became part of the bankruptcy estate when the bankruptcy petition was filed.
 As a result, they assert that only the bankruptcy trustee can administer the claims.

-Defendants also argue that, because Mr. Long did not reveal the non-malignancy asbestos claims, such that they were never properly scheduled as assets, the trustees were incapable of passing those claims back to Mr. Long through abandonment of any remaining assets not administered (as would normally happen pursuant to 11 U.S.C. § 554).
-As such, Defendants assert that, even though the bankruptcy action has closed, the rights to the non-malignancy asbestos claims did not revert back to Mr. Long upon that closure and instead remain with the trustee, such that Plaintiffs may not now pursue them.4
+Defendants also argue that, because Plaintiff did not reveal the non-malignancy asbestos claims, such that they were never properly scheduled as assets, the trustees were incapable of passing those claims back to him through abandonment of any remaining assets not administered (as would normally happen pursuant to 11 U.S.C. § 554).
+As such, Defendants assert that, even though the bankruptcy action has closed, the rights to the non-malignancy asbestos claims did not revert back to Plaintiff upon that closure and instead remain with the trustee, such that Plaintiff may not now pursue them.

-Plaintiffs assert that, because the non-malignancy asbestos claims were dismissed during the entire pendency of the bankruptcy action, they were never assets of the bankruptcy estate - regardless of whether or not Mr. Long disclosed them.

-In short, Plaintiffs argue that the bankruptcy estate could not
+Plaintiff asserts that, because the non-malignancy asbestos claims were dismissed during the entire pendency of the bankruptcy action, they were never assets of the bankruptcy estate - regardless of whether or not he disclosed them.
+In short, Plaintiff argues that the bankruptcy estate could not have an asset that was not in existence at the time of the bankruptcy.